CollectionBuilder/collectionbuilder-sa/README.md

 # CollectionBuilder-SA

-CollectionBuilder-SA is a template for creating digital collection and exhibit websites using Jekyll, given:
+CollectionBuilder-SA ("Stand Alone") is a template for creating digital collection and exhibit websites using Jekyll, given:

 - a CSV of collection metadata
 - a folder of images, PDFs, audio, or video files